teresaconc/iotedge-iva-nano/README.md

 Within a minute, DeepStream should restart.
 You can observe its status in IoT Central via the `Modules` tab.
 Once `deepstream` module is back to `Running`, copy again the `RTSP Video Url` field from the `Device` tab and give it to VLC (`Media` > `Open Network Stream` > paste the `RTSP Video URL` > `Play`).

 You should now detect people from your phone's camera.
-The count of `Person` in the `dashboard` tab in IoT Central should go up (?).
+The count of `Person` in the `dashboard` tab in IoT Central should go up.
 We've just remotely updated the configuration of this intelligent video analytics solution!

 ## Use an AI model to detect custom visual anomalies